 This simple shift turns your content from a branding exercise into a reliable lead-generation engine.
 Every post becomes a fresh opportunity to discover people who are leaning in, giving you the perfect opening for a relevant conversation.

-The most valuable list isn’t the one you export; it’s the one that builds itself every day with people who are signaling buying intent through their actions.
+The most valuable list isn’t the one you export; it’s the one that builds itself every day with people who are signaling lead intent through their actions.
 This is how you create a predictable, warm pipeline.

 Turning Engagement Into Opportunity